Celebrating Seniors - Don Murray is 87

 While he was making Bus Stop Don Murray had been told that 20th Century Fox had bought the rights to Hatful of Rain (1957), so Murray could play the lighter role of Polo, the brother of troubled Korean War veteran and morphine addict Johnny Pope.

 Murray persuaded the director to let him play Johnny instead.
-Co-starring with Don Murray in Hatful of Rain were Eva Marie Saint as Johnny's wife Celia, and Anthony Franciosa as Johnny.
+Co-starring with Don Murray in Hatful of Rain are Eva Marie Saint as Johnny's wife Celia, and Anthony Franciosa as Polo.